thirtythreeforty/neolink/README.md

 [Blue Iris setup walkthrough in `docs/`][blue-iris-setup] (which is probably also helpful even with other NVR software).

+**Note**: more comprehensive setup details for linux based devices is provided in [docs/unix_setup.md][unix-setup]

+**Note**: instructions for also setting up a (systemd based) service for linux based devices is provided in [docs/unix_service.md][unix-service]

 [blue-iris-setup]: docs/Setting%20Up%20Neolink%20For%20Use%20With%20Blue%20Iris.md
+[unix-setup]: docs/unix_setup.md
+[unix-service]: docs/unix_service.md

 Copy and modify the `sample_config.toml` to specify the address, username, and password for each camera (if there is no password, you can omit that line).
+The default credentials for some cameras is username `admin` password `123456`.

+- For a non battery powered camera you need to provide the address field with the ip and port (default 9000).

-The address can be a camera UID, in this case your network must support UDP broadcasts.
-Battery cameras exclusively use this UDP mode so you must always use a UID in the address field.
+- For a battery powered camera you need to provide the uid field with the camera's UID.
+In this case your network must support UDP.
+Battery cameras exclusively use this UDP mode so you must always use a UID.

 Each `[[cameras]]` block creates a new camera; the `name` determines the RTSP path you should connect your client to.
-Currently Neolink cannot auto-detect cameras like the official clients do; you must specify their IP addresses directly.

 By default, the HD stream is available at the RTSP path `/name` or `/name/mainStream`, and the SD stream is available at `/name/subStream`.